 The navigation structure of the CLI mirrors that of the web manager.
-Options and parameters are also the same, except that spaces in web manager options and parameters are replaced with underscores (\), as in system\tools.
+Options and parameters are also the same, except that spaces in web manager options and parameters are replaced with underscores (), as in: system\tools.
 Examples that show how to select an option in the web manager use a dash surrounded by two spaces ( - ).
 In the CLI, two similar options in a path are separated by a forward slash (/).

-For example, in the web manager, user configuration is done when an administrator selects Users - Local Accounts - User Names to get to the User Names screen.
+For example, in the web manager, user configuration is done when an administrator selects - Users - Local Accounts - User Names to get to the User Names screen.
 To navigate to the equivalent configuration level in the CLI, an administrator would use the cd command followed by the path: cd /users/local\accounts/user\names.

 Administrators should log into the CLI in one window and log into the web manager in another window to see how the menu options in the web manager map to the navigation options in the CLI.
-Configuration with the CLI also requires mastery of the following information on CLI navigation and of the CLI commands.
-For more information, see CLI Command Set on page 5
+Configuration with the CLI also requires mastery of the following information on CLI navigation and of the CLI commands shown in Chapter 2.